CitrineInformatics/gemd-docs/docs/high-level-overview.md

 `tags` | Optional | many
 `name` | Required | one

-*Table2:* Defines the possible fields in all Data Objects and Attributes in all states
+*Table2:* Defines the possible fields in all Data Objects and Attributes in all states.

 ## Templates
 Templates are generalizations of Data Objects used to standardize data in GEMD.